massimo-nocentini/microkanrenpy/docs/source/write_the_doc.rst

 `pykanren <https://github.com/jtauber/pykanren>`_
-    which implements the very basic definitions of the core system of both miniKanren and ηkanren: variables, unification only for `list` objects, reification and a complete enumeration strategy in the style of [RS05]_ without *interleaving* of satisfying substitutions.
+    which implements the very basic definitions of the core system of both miniKanren and μkanren: variables, unification only for `list` objects, reification and a complete enumeration strategy in the style of [RS05]_ without *interleaving* of satisfying substitutions.
 Tests are present to catch the essentials, no application to particular problems.